 From 2006 to 2012 Michaela was the Executive Producer of the Australian contemporary dance company Lucy Guerin Inc. Other career highlights include being the Manager of Marrugeku and Stalker, the Project Coordinator of Performance Space in Sydney; as well as working with artists and companies including The Fondue Set, Sam James, Julie-Anne Long and Wendy Houston, Gail Priest, PACT Theatre, Zen Zen Zo, Urban Theatre Projects and Brink.
 She holds a BA Hons from Flinders University in South Australia.

-Michaela currently sits on the City of Yarra Arts Advisory Panel and the M.E.S.S Advisory Panel and on the board of New Music Network.
+Michaela currently sits on the City of Yarra Arts Advisory Panel, the M.E.S.S Advisory Panel and on the board of New Music Network.

 ‘virtuosic’ – The Wire